top of page

 THE SOUND

-F.L.M. demonstrates Mike Stock's ability to hone his song writing and production talents to truly reflect the artists he created for, and it is an irresistible mash of house music sounds and vocal effects that bubble and bounce under Mel & Kim’s confident vocal delivery.
-The track has a pop-tastic retro vibe, with a sound that is more Euro beat than Chicago/London House, and the sisters' vocals display a confidence gained from their prior studio sessions to nail System & Showing Out.
+Produced, once again, by Stock, Aitken & Waterman, F.L.M. demonstrates Mike Stock's ability to hone his song writing and production talents to reflect the artists that he created for, and the song really captures an essence of the girls and their manifesto for life.
+The track has a pop-tastic retro vibe, with a sound that is more Euro beat than Chicago/London House, and the sisters' confident vocal delivery displays the newfound confidence that they had gained from their prior studio sessions, recording System & Showing Out.

-Kim recalled later, “In the early days we functioned like a family at PWL and Pete was dad.
-We were all in this together and hungry for success.
-Our cheeky Cockney/London personalities told stories and SAW were having a ball with it!”
-Pete Waterman recalled his own individual take on the meaning of the song, much to Matt Aitken's confusion.
+Pete Waterman also shared his own, very individual, take on F.L.M. (much to Matt Aitken's confusion).
 Pete stated that F.L.M. has a kind of Marxist tract, "Saying we can't carry on like this in a society of plastic cards and fripperies".
 "Was it?" frowned a puzzled Matt Aitken in response.

 Whatever the intention of the song, it was 100% Mel & Kim.